ibrahimabdrabou2-dotcom/SQL-Retail_Sales-/README.md

 GROUP BY 1
 ORDER BY 2 DESC
 LIMIT 5
+Insight:
+Customer ID 3 generated the highest total sales with approximately:
+38,440
+This type of analysis can help identify high-value customers.
 ```

 9. **Write a SQL query to find the number of unique customers who purchased items from each category.**: